observability-lab-cse/observability-lab-workshop/10-azure-observabity-101/README.md

-Here's your text with spelling and minor grammar issues corrected:

 # Azure Observability 101

 <!-- > Goal: Understanding the resources involved, when each setup makes sense, and having key information on when to choose the appropriate visualization tool.-->